R-s0n/javasoup/README.md

 This library returns the HTML of a Single Page Application (SPA) after the page has loaded.
 This HTML can then be passed to BeautifulSoup for parsing.

-#### WARNING: This library requires node, npm, and puppeteer to work!
+#### !!
+WARNING: This library requires node, npm, and puppeteer to work !!
+##### !!
+If the method runs and nothing is returned, this is MOST LIKELY the issue !!

 ##### Install JavaScript Components (on Kali):

 `sudo apt-get install -y nodejs npm`